msaumenig/csc-155-group-project/README.md

 CSC 155 Principles: Encapsulation, abstraction, and class design.

+Proposed Improvements:

-Separate UI and Logic: Move input/output out of GameBoard and into a GameUI helper class.
+Separate UI from Logic: Move input/output to a dedicated GameUI class.

-Add a Move struct: Encapsulate (row, col) and support future enhancements (like AI decisions).
+Add a Move Struct: Encapsulate (row, col) for future AI or logging use.

-Encapsulate Stats: Create a Scoreboard class to track wins, losses, and draws cleanly.
+Encapsulate Stats: Use a Scoreboard class to manage wins, losses, and draws cleanly.

 4. Error Handling and Input Validation

-CSC 155 Principles: Exception handling, robust user interaction.
+CSC 155 Principles: Exception handling and robust user interaction.

+Goals:

-Improve feedback for invalid coordinates or symbols.
+Improve feedback for invalid coordinates and occupied cells.

-Allow players to re-enter names and symbols at start (with validation for duplicates).
+Allow players to choose custom names and symbols (validated to avoid duplicates).

-5. Optional Advanced Extensions

-CSC 155 Principles: Algorithm design, control structures, and data structures.

-AI Opponent: Implement a simple “computer” player using:

-Random moves for beginners, or

-The minimax algorithm for unbeatable AI.

-Custom Board Size: Let users select an n×n grid (requires dynamic arrays or vector<vector<char>>).

-Game History: Log moves to a file (introduces file I/O concepts).
+Handle unexpected inputs gracefully with try/catch blocks and clear messages.